EPCCed/eidf-docs/docs/dataingest/henry.md

 * `dataset-name/data/file1.csv`
 * `dataset-name/data/dir1/file2.csv`

-Content of the metadata file named `dataset-name/resources.json`, the path of the files is relative to the `data` directory:
+Content of the metadata file named `dataset-name/resources.json` (above the `data` directory), the path of the files is relative to the `data` directory:
 ```json
 {
   "file1.csv": {